pixavier/mqtt4snap/README.md

 MQTT4Snap *!*  is a Snap *!*  library for using [MQTT](https://en.wikipedia.org/wiki/MQTT) in [Snap *!*](http://snap.berkeley.edu) (Cloud Computing) and [Snap4Arduino](http://snap4arduino.rocks) (Edge Computing).

-The default broker is  [test.mosquitto.org](https://test.mosquitto.org).
-It is normally available, and it is intended to be used for proofs of concepts.
-If reliabiliy is needed, it is strongly recommended to use your own broker.
-[Mosquitto](https://mosquitto.org) is a popular open-source option, fast and easy to install.
-For accessing from a browser, [WebSockets support must be activated](http://www.steves-internet-guide.com/mqtt-websockets) for MQTT4Snap *!* to work.
+There are several free online MQTT servers for testing purpose, such as [test.mosquitto.org](https://test.mosquitto.org) or [www.emqx.io/mqtt/public-mqtt5-broker](https://www.emqx.io/mqtt/public-mqtt5-broker).
+Never use these servers for production.
+One way to start is using [Mosquitto](https://mosquitto.org), that is a popular open-source option, fast and easy to install.
+For accessing from a browser, [WebSockets support must be activated on the broker](http://www.steves-internet-guide.com/mqtt-websockets) for MQTT4Snap *!*.
 [MQTT Explorer](http://mqtt-explorer.com) is an excellent tool for monitoring broker activity.

 Snap *!* can be considered a [no/low code programming language](https://spectrum.ieee.org/tech-talk/computing/software/programming-without-code-no-code-software-development).